Master of Music in Film Composition

 Create high quality mockups and electronic scores using virtual instruments and synths

-Work with student directors from around the world
+Work with student directors from around the world scoring their actual films

 Graduate with an impressive and well-rounded demo reel